 What does it mean for your essay to be coherent?
 It means that all your sentences are written and arranged logically and are connected clearly to one another.

-There are 4 ways through which you can order your academic essay, and there transition words that correspond to each of them.
-Below I provide few examples for each:
+There are 4 ways through which you can order your academic essay, and there are transition words that correspond to each of them.
+Below I provided few examples for each:

 - Chronological Order: after, at last, later, at present, formerly, meanwhile